Panthers vs Lightning Odds, Spread, and Total

 Panthers vs Lightning Betting Trends

-- The total has gone UNDER in 7 of Florida's last 8 games.
+- The total has gone under in seven of Florida's last nine games.

-- Florida is 10-3 SU in their last 13 games against Tampa Bay.
+- Florida is 10-4 SU in its last 14 games against Tampa Bay.

-- The total has gone UNDER in 13 of Tampa Bay's last 19 games against Florida.
+- The total has gone under in 13 of Tampa Bay's last 20 games against Florida.

+- The total has gone over in seven of Tampa Bay's last seven games at home.

-- Tampa Bay is 1-5 SU in their last 6 games when playing at home against Florida.
+- Tampa Bay is 6-12 SU in its last 18 games played in April.

 Panthers vs Lightning Injury Reports